 Agricultural Price Policy was introduced by the Government of India to ensure that the farmers receive the due compensation for their agricultural products and continue to invest in agriculture.
 Agricultural Price Policy in India sets the Minimum Support Price for agricultural products.

 Q2.
 What is the purpose of Agricultural Price Policy?

 The purpose of an Agricultural Price Policy in India is to ensure good prices for products to stimulate increased investment and production and protect consumers' interests by ensuring food supplies available at reasonable costs.

 Q3.
 What are the disadvantages of Agricultural Price Policy in India?

 Although the Agricultural Price Policy was devised by the government to benefit the farmers, it still has certain disadvantages, some of which are listed below -

 - Only agricultural goods are subject to government price controls.

 - The policy has failed to supply agro-products with remunerative prices.

 - Only rice had a remunerative price set under MSP.

-Q.3.
-What are the goals of the Agricultural Price Policy in India?
+Q4.
+What are the objectives of Agricultural Price Policy?